johnfacey/neoncut-font/README.md

 ## 📸 Showcase

-Using Voltage in your project?
+Using NeonCut in your project?
 We'd love to see it!
 Tag us or open an issue to be featured.

 ## 📞 Contact